amindadgar/amindadgar/README.md

 - *Alexy Grigorev Zoomcamp midterm*: Diabeties prediction System ([Diabeties Prediction System](https://github.com/amindadgar/MLZoomcamp-MidTerm-Project))

 #### Teck Stacks
-The tecknologies that I'm mostly familiar with:
+The tecknologies that I'm familiar with:
 - Python
+- SQL, Neo4j
+  - And worked a bit with mongoDB database
-- SQL
+- Flask
+  - Done some minimal projects with it, but it's really easy for me to learn more.
 - Latex
 - Git